 But it can make them challenging to predict and plan for.
 Even the most organised and experienced event planner will find a new obstacle they need to overcome from time to time.

-We reached out to a dozen experience event organisers and professional event planners to ask about their experiences of events gone wrong, and the lessons they learned from them.
+We reached out to a dozen experienced event organisers and professional event planners to ask about their experiences of events gone wrong, and the lessons they learned from them.

-Here’s what they had to say about their event horror stories:
+Here’s what they had to say about their event horror stories (for even more real life event experiences, head on over to industry forum EventTribe) :

 Dealing with a Bomb